 Minutes of previous call and the original meeting are still under review.
 We would appreciate any comment/requests for changes are to be provided, at the latest, by the end of December.

-NMPGs also to provide feedback on the proposal for usage of the CANO to trigger a shareholder identification request versus the creation of a new message in 20022.
+NMPGs also to provide feedback on the proposal discussed in the kick-off meeting:

+usage of the CANO to trigger a shareholder identification request (option 2 in the below slide);

+the creation of a new message in 20022.

-As explained by Jacques during the call, please be aware that a new messages could be available in May 2020 (see option 2 in the slide below) whilst the changes to the CANO will only be available in the SR2020, thus in November 2020.
+As explained by Jacques during the call and evidenced in the slide, please be aware that a new messages could be available in May 2020 (see option 2 in the slide below) whilst the changes to the CANO will only be available in the SR2020, thus in November 2020.

 Proxy voting – confirmation of the recording and counting of votes – table 7